bnbwebexpertise/laravel-attachments/README.md

 The `-s` (or `--since=[timeInMinutes]`) option can be set to specify another time limit in minutes : only unbound files older than the specified age will be deleted.
 This value is set to **1440** by default.

+### Extends Attachment model columns

+The configuration defines the list of fillable attachment attributes in the `attachment.attributes` key.

+This allows you to create migration to add new columns in the attachment table and declare them in your published config at `config/attachments.php`.